ReeceJosephMeuleh/ReeceJosephMeuleh/README.md

 ###

-<p align="left">I’m an ICT Application Development student at with a passion for creating innovative software solutions.
-My background in Java, Python, and full-stack development drives my interest in tackling real-world tech challenges, and I love exploring emerging technologies to continually expand my skillset to build great world shaking things.</p>
+<h3 align="left">I’m an ICT Application Development student at with a passion for creating innovative software solutions.
+My background in Java, Python, and full-stack development drives my interest in tackling real-world tech challenges, and I love exploring emerging technologies to continually expand my skillset to build great world shaking things.</h3>

 ###